boghammar/BadTemperature/Design/README.md

 - **Frontend**
   - "*SummerTime*": NodeJS Express application deployed on Idefix.
 Exposed via reverse proxy to the internet.
 Secured.
+    - Start page shows current values watertemp, airtemp, humidity.
+Date and time of measuremenst.
+Current location and date and time
+    - Possibility to show history of a sensor value.
+    - Feedback form

 ![Design scetch](BadTemperature.drawio.png)

+## InfluxDB

+## MQTT setup

+- Base topic is iot
+- site and location are subtopics

+MQTT is also used as a node monitoring using the birth and LWT messages.
 # LORA Protocol

 The LORA devices communicate with a JSon based protocol as payload.